What is a school street?

 - Improve air quality outside of school gates, reducing associated risk such as childhood lung conditions.

-- Increase the number of children using active travel modes, such as walking and cycling, to get to school by making it easier and safer, improving physical health.
+- Increase the number of children using active transportation modes, such as walking and cycling, to get to school by making it easier and safer, improving physical health.

 School street schemes in the UK